Skip to content

 Walx

-The ATSP pilot is supporting Parkwood Leisure in Penzance to run WALX.
+The ATSP pilot supported Parkwood Leisure in Penzance to run WALX.
 This is a 6 week lifestyle plan which combines walking based wellness and mobility sessions.
-They offer simple weekly tips about being active, eating well and looking after mental health.
-The sessions are free for 6 weeks for people eligible under the ATSP pilot.

 RideOn E-Bikes: